wgolden117/Connect4_Local_GamePlay/README.md

   NOTE: If there are compatibility errors between the sdk and jdk, try downloading an older sdk version such as 17.03.10

 ### Step 2: Make sure you are running version Java 11 or higher

--Run the following command to verify your version
+- Run the following command to verify your version
 ```
 java --version
 ```
--If needed, you can download the most recent version of Java here: [download the JDK](https://www.oracle.com/java/technologies/downloads/#jdk23-linux).
+- If needed, you can download the most recent version of Java here: [download the JDK](https://www.oracle.com/java/technologies/downloads/#jdk23-linux).

 ### Step 3: Verify git is installed by running the following command
 ```